alejobh/hooks-advanced-talk/README.md

 ## Summary

-This is a project that contains various hooks examples, made for a Wolox's talk *Advanced React Hooks with typescript*
+This is a project that contains various hooks examples, made for  Wolox's talk: *Advanced React Hooks with typescript*

 ## Live Demo